jjackson-eco/mammal_weather_lifehistory/meta_regression/README.md

 )
 ```

 This framework was applied to both temperature and precipitation.
 We can now inspect the Markov chains and posteriors of the candidate models.
-Here we have the trace and density plot for temperature as an example
+Here we have the trace and density plot for the key effects from the temperature model as an example.

 <img src="../plots/meta_regression/temp_biome_mod_parms.jpeg" width="700" />